Van Vlaenderen · Genealogical Research

 Identity and Parentage Strongly Corroborated

 Victor van Vlaanderen, also styled Victor de Flandre, belongs to the illegitimate comital line descending from Louis II de Male, Count of Flanders (1330–1384).
-FMG MedLands lists him as illegitimate child 9 of Louis II, noting that Espinoy records his parentage [841].
+Espinoy (1631), Livre 2, Ch.
+XXXI, p.
+69, records his parentage among the natural sons of Louis II.
 His mother is identified in the 12 May 1427 charter as Mergriete Haelfhuuts (Heinricx Mayen…wijf).
 Victor is styled Seigneur d'Ursele et de Wesseghem and is documented as a Burgundian admiral and captain of Biervliet.

 Territorial Setting: Wessegem and Ursel Directly Attested